Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - Will make available to external evaluators the dossier materials selected by the candidates, including at least the curriculum vitae, candidate’s statements, and scholarship materials.

-- Will include a note in the letters sent to external reviewers that contextualizes the candidate’s scholarship/creative work against the backdrop of his or her broader teaching and service responsibilities, e.g. a discussion of his or her teaching load.
+- Will include a note in the letters sent to external evaluators that contextualizes the candidate’s scholarship work against the backdrop of their broader teaching and service responsibilities, e.g. a discussion of their teaching load.

 - Will clearly designate letters solicited by the candidate and inserted in the dossier as such.